sailscastshq/awesome-sails-users/README.md

 ---

-Maintained with ❤️ by The Sailscasts Company & the Sails.js community
+Maintained with ❤️ by [Kelvin Omereshone](https://x.com/Dominus_Kelvin) & the Sails.js community